Viktor Orbán: Political ascent (1988–1998)

+He was appointed leader of Fidesz's parliamentary group, in this capacity until May 1993.

 On 18 April 1993, Orbán became the first president of Fidesz, replacing the national board that had served as a collective leadership since its founding.
 Under his leadership, Fidesz gradually transformed from a radical liberal student organization to a center-right people's party.

 The conservative turn caused a severe split in the membership.
 Several members left the party, including Péter Molnár, Gábor Fodor, and Zsuzsanna Szelényi.
 Fodor and others later joined the liberal Alliance of Free Democrats (SZDSZ), initially a strong ally of Fidesz, but later a political opponent.